 Definition of Digital or Online Marketing

 Digital marketing (or online marketing) is a general term that refers to whenever the internet is used as a channel to reach customers for marketing purposes.
+It still uses marketing concepts like the 4Ps but online instead.
 The internet is a vast space, and we will delve into the different types of digital marketing shortly.

 So why care about digital marketing anyway?

 Globally, 4.54 billion people have internet access and internet users spend an average of over 6 hours online.